Nanakshahi calendar: History

 Sikhs have traditionally recognised two eras and luni-solar calendars: the Nanakshahi and Khalsa.
 Traditionally, both these calendars closely followed the Bikrami calendar with the Nanakshahi year beginning on Kattak Pooranmashi (full moon) and the Khalsa year commencing with Vaisakhi.
 The methods for calculating the beginning of the Khalsa era were based on the Bikrami calendar.
 The year length was also the same as the Bikrami solar year.
 According to Steel (2000), (since the calendar was based on the Bikrami), the calendar has twelve lunar months that are determined by the lunar phase, but thirteen months in leap years which occur every 2–3 years in the Bikrami calendar to sync the lunar calendar with its solar counterpart.
 Kay (2011) abbreviates the Khalsa Era as KE.

 References to the Nanakshahi Era have been made in historic documents.
 Banda Singh Bahadur adopted the Nanakshahi calendar in 1710 CE after his victory in Sirhind (12 May 1710 CE) according to which the year 1710 CE became Nanakshahi 241.
 However, Singh (2008) states the date of the victory as 14 May 1710 CE.
 According to Dilgeer (1997), Banda "continued adopting the months and the days of the months according to the Bikrami calendar".
 Banda Singh Bahadur also minted new coins also called Nanakshahi.
 Herrli (1993) states that "Banda is supposed to have dated his coins according to his new calendar.
 Although Banda may have proclaimed this era, it cannot be traced in contemporary documents and does not seem to have been actually used for dating".
 According to The Panjab Past and Present (1993), it is Gian Singh who "is the first to use Nanak Shahi Samvats along with those of Bikrami Samvats" in the Twarikh Guru Khalsa.
 According to Singha (1996), Gian Singh was a Punjabi author born in 1822.
 Gian Singh wrote the Twarikh Guru Khalsa in 1891.
+In around 1926, a blueprint for a Nanakshahi pocket-watch was designed by the Sri Guru Nanak Sahi Karkhana, Ludhiana, but likely never crafted.